thomasbenjamin95/advancedLaneFinding/README.md

 # advancedLaneFinding
-<p> The main code for this project is in project.ipynb file. <b> All test.img files are test files. <br> A sample out video is recorded in project_video_output.mp4. </p>
+<p> The main code for this project is in project.ipynb file. <br> All test.img files are test files. <br> A sample output video is recorded in project_video_output.mp4. </p>